Lupus Anticoagulant Testing

 After heparin contamination, a lupus anticoagulant is the most common reason for a prolonged PTT.

-Lupus anticoagulants may also occur in individuals with autoimmune diseases, infections such as HIV/AIDS, inflammation, cancers, and in people who take certain medications, such as phenothiazines, penicillin, quinidine, hydralazine, procainamide, and fansidar.
+Lupus anticoagulants may also be present in individuals with autoimmune diseases, infections such as HIV/AIDS, inflammation, cancers, and in people who take certain medications, such as phenothiazines, penicillin, quinidine, hydralazine, procainamide, and fansidar.

 Patients on heparin or heparin substitute (such as hirudin, danaparoid, or argatroban) anticoagulation therapy may have false-positive results for lupus anticoagulant.
 Warfarin (COUMADIN®) anticoagulant therapy may also cause false test results if levels of coagulation factor II, VII, IX and X are significantly decreased.
 If possible, lupus anticoagulant testing should be done prior to the start of anticoagulation therapy.

-If someone with a thrombosis has a lupus anticoagulant, it is usually necessary to prolong and possibly increase the intensity of the person's anticoagulation therapy.
+If someone with a harmful blood clot (thrombosis) has a lupus anticoagulant, it is usually necessary to prolong and possibly increase the intensity of the person’s anticoagulation therapy.

 For someone with a confirmed lupus anticoagulant, the usual anticoagulation monitoring test (e.g., PTT for heparin, PT/INR for warfarin) is unreliable, so alternative testing should be used for therapy monitoring.
 For example, chromogenic anti-Xa and chromogenic Xa assays should be used for heparin and warfarin monitoring, respectively.